Chris-THC/HiBeatPro/README.md

 ![Logo](./assets/images/banner.png)

-It's just an application I made to learn React Native, while I listening and download music and maybe there are errors that I have not contemplated
+It's just an application I made to learn React Native, while I listening and download music and maybe there are errors that I have not contemplated.
+Only for android I don't have iOS devices, f**k.

 ## Demo